hbuck95/DevOpsGroupProject/README.md

 The update pipeline works mostly the same way, however pods are never killed and instead any new images are deployed into the live pods using the 'set image' command meaning that the user experience is never interrupted.

-# How to deploy using the Azure Kubernetes Service
+# How to deploy with the Azure Kubernetes Service

 Using the Azure CLI ensure you are logged in *(enter credentials if prompted)*:
 ```